 Academic Probation and Suspension

 Coaching is offered to help students on Academic Probation return to good standing.
-If you are on academic probation, Karen Hatter, our program coordinator, invites them to participate in academic coaching.
+If students find themselves on academic probation, Karen Hatter, our program coordinator, invites them to participate in academic coaching.
 Participation in coaching is expected by students who are on Academic Probation and strongly encouraged for students who are on Academic Warning.

-If you are returning from academic suspension, participation in the Academic Coaching Program is required as a condition of your readmission.
+If students return from academic suspension, participation in the Academic Coaching Program is required as a condition of readmission.